Hunter Valley crash: Bus driver going too fast, police say

 Fourteen people injured in the crash in the Hunter Valley wine region remain in hospital, with two in critical conditions, police say.

-They have not formally identified any of the victims, but the mayor of Singleton say many lived in the small town.
+They have not formally identified any of the victims, but the mayor of Singleton said many lived in the small town.

-Its community had been left in shock, Sue Moore told the BBC.
+Its community has been left in shock, Sue Moore told the BBC.

 "I know we'll never get over it."

-Some local families are at the side of injured people in hospital in Newcastle and Sydney, and others are planning funerals while reeling from "the worst possible thing that could ever happen in their lives".
+Some local families are at the side of injured people in hospital in Newcastle and Sydney, Ms Moore said, and others are planning funerals while reeling from "the worst possible thing that could ever happen in their lives".

 "As far as I know, one lot of parents are leaving two kids orphaned," she said.